wbcolon/xPlay/README.md

 forward in the movie.
 The *full window* button maximizes the video output window.
 The currently played movie will be displayed in the window title.
 The *scale and crop* checkbox may be usable for some movies that have black borders.
 It is activated by default for the VLC based movie player.
 The video output window can also be toggled by a double-click.
-In addition you can rewind and forward by 60 seconds using the left and right arrow keys.
+In addition, you can rewind and forward by 60 seconds using the left and right arrow keys.
 The up and down arrow keys will increase or decrease the volume by one.
 The *S* key will toggle the scale and crop mode.
 The *ESC* key can be used to end the full window mode.
 The full window mode will automatically end if the current movie is about to end.
 If the *Autoplay Next* in the *Options* menu is enabled then the next movie in the movie list will be played as